 Please sign up at eventbrite link below.

-The award winners will be presenting their award-winning research in a blended seminar, both person at City University and available online.
+The award winners will be presenting their award-winning research in an online seminar.
 Attendance is open to members of the colour group as well as non-members.
 Abstracts are provided below.

 Please sign up to attend the online event at the eventbrite link below.
 Abstracts are below the sign-up link

 The role of colour designers in the design process – WD Wright Award